brennan-karrer/cheapshark-project-angular/README.md

 # cheapshark-project-angular

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+Generated with [yo angular generator](https://github.com/yeoman/generator-angular) for ease of scaffolding.
+Set up the shell in order to dive right into the bulk of coding. version 0.15.1.

 ## Build & development